jimdavis1/Subtree-Analysis/README.md

 DIST = 0.01116	CLADES = 1
 ```

 The "DIST" is the incremented tree disances that were tested.
 These are the unique max branch lengths of each subtree.
 The "CLADES" are the number of clades that were found at each distance.
 A single tip may form a clade.
-Note when distance is small there are many clades and as distance increases, the threshold becomes more inclusive and we get fewer clades until the whole tree is one clade.
+Note that when the distance is small, there are many clades, and as distance increases, the threshold becomes more inclusive, and there are fewer clades.

-The -d flag, which is required is a directory containing the clades defined at each distance.
+The -d flag, which is required, is a directory containing the clades defined at each distance.
 It is formatted as "TipID\tCladeNumber\tDistance\n".
 So if type:

 ```cat Sal.example.dir/18.clades```